 Deep inner work is often liberating and destabilizing.
 Perhaps these forces are inextricably linked like night and day.

-Entering into a therapeutic relationship where together client and therapist navigate the inner landscape of a mind can be the most worth-it of ventures.
-Alone, these things are much harder to do.
-Therapy reminds you to forge ahead, even when the rewards of the work aren’t yet apparent, even when it doesn’t seem like anyone else out there understands, and even when - to your own bewilderment - you keep making the same “mistakes” over and over again.
+Entering into a therapeutic relationship where together patient and therapist navigate the inner landscape of a mind can be the most worth-it of ventures.
+Alone, we have many blind spots.
+Together with a trusted witness, those blind spots may be revealed.
+The therapy relationship is an utterly unique one.
+It is there when you forge ahead, it is there when nothing seems to be happening.
+It is there when seeds sprout and there when the rewards aren’t yet apparent.
+It is a resource and guide when, to your own bewilderment, you keep making the same “mistakes” over and over and over again.